Philippines - Things to Do in Philippines in February

 Panagbenga Flower Festival

-Baguio City’s month-long flower festival turns Session Road into a blooming runway.
-February’s crisp 18°C (64°F) lets giant floats—some 15 meters (49 ft) long—parade without wilting.
-The grand parade lands late February, but smaller shows run all month.
+Baguio City's month-long flower festival turns Session Road into a blooming runway.
+February's crisp 18°C (64°F) lets giant floats, some 15 meters (49 ft) long, parade without wilting.
+The grand parade lands late February.
+But smaller shows run all month.
 Street snacks like strawberry taho (sweet tofu with fresh berries) and ukoy (crispy shrimp fritters) taste better in thin mountain air.

 Essential Tips

-What to pack, insider knowledge and common pitfalls
+Insider knowledge and common pitfalls to avoid

 Insider Knowledge

-Book domestic flights for Tuesday-Thursday departures—Friday hops to Boracay and Palawan swell with weekenders and fares jump.
-Download Grab before you land—Manila’s pink cabs refuse meters when it rains, and Grab cars appear.
-The country’s best halo-halo isn’t in Manila—track down roadside stands in Pampanga where fresh carabao milk and seasonal fruit rule the cup.
-Chinese New Year in February pushes lechon prices up 50%—wait a week and the pig is cheaper.
+Book domestic flights for Tuesday-Thursday departures, Friday hops to Boracay and Palawan swell with weekenders and fares jump.
+Download Grab before you land, Manila's pink cabs refuse meters when it rains, and Grab cars appear.
+The country's best halo-halo isn't in Manila, track down roadside stands in Pampanga where fresh carabao milk and seasonal fruit rule the cup.
+Chinese New Year in February pushes lechon prices up 50%, wait a week and the pig is cheaper.

 Avoid These Mistakes

-Don’t try to cram four islands into seven days—February’s afternoon storms will ground inter-island flights and turn boat timetables into polite suggestions.
-Reserve beachfront rooms in Boracay's Station 1 with care—February's northeast winds fling sand across your balcony every afternoon.
+Don't try to cram four islands into seven days, February's afternoon storms will ground inter-island flights and turn boat timetables into polite suggestions.
+Reserve beachfront rooms in Boracay's Station 1 with care, February's northeast winds fling sand across your balcony every afternoon.
 Disregard the Philippines' jeepney schedule changes during Chinese New Year and you'll crawl through Binondo at one-third the usual speed.

-Explore Activities in Philippines
+Explore More Activities in Philippines